Misredes77/Lalegumbreria/README.md

 Set `header_use_video: true` in `/exampleSite/content/_index.md` and define video source via custom partial, such as `exampleSite/layouts/partials/custom_header_video.html`.

 ### Footer version information
-In order to see technical version information (extracted from Lalegumbreria's [GitInfo](https://goLalegumbreria.io/variables/git/))) set the following general option in your config.toml: `enableGitInfo = true`
+In order to see technical version information (extracted from Hugo's [GitInfo](https://gohugo.io/variables/git/))) set the following general option in your config.toml: `enableGitInfo = true`

 ### External links
 You can add an external link in the menu, see `external.md` in the `exampleSite`.